 Doing a general cardio workout session is great, but what if we tell you there’s a better way to burn calories?
 You may not believe but rope jumping helps you burn fat in a fraction of time as other cardio exercises.
 Plus it’s more fun and enjoyable!

 Have you started following a jump rope workout?
-We’d love to know your fitness regime in the comments.
+We’d love to know your fitness regime in the comments and hope you live this article about Jumping Rope vs Running Rope.